-She followed the pilgrim trail called the Camino Mozarabe – a historical route carved by Jews, Muslims and Christians – which starts in Granada and winds its way through to Salamanca and into Merida.
+She followed a walking pilgrimage across Spain trail called the Camino Mozarabe – a historical route carved by Jews, Muslims and Christians – which starts in Granada and winds its way through to Salamanca and into Merida.
 The terrain is very strenuous and rarely flat until Alcaracejos (3 days walk from Córdoba), much of it through olive plantations; hilly scenery often topped by forts and lookout towers dating from the time of the Arab occupation.

 Part of her pilgrimage was spiritual.
 She sent a letter to potential sponsors, colleagues and friends that said “I will walk off your sins.
 Pilgrim seeks sinners for mutually beneficial arrangement.
 Proven track record.
 Tireless.
 Result-oriented.
 Reliable.
 Seven Deadlies a specialty.”
 The response gave her the resources and drive to start her journey.
 Starting at Easter in 2010, she walked an average of 30km a day over six weeks.
 One day she did over 50km.